smit5490/Introduction-to-Statistical-Learning-Solutions/README.md

-# Introduction to Statistical Learning
+# Introduction to Statistical Learning Solutions
 This repository contains the solutions to select problems from the book an [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).

 A folder has been created for each chapter.